Design Your Life

 Space to Honor Your Inner Self

-Working on a card for her new teacher she hasn’t yet met, I ask “what message would you like me to write?”
+Working on a card for her new teacher my daughter hasn’t yet met, I ask “what message would you like me to write?”
 Cocking her head to the side and furrowing her brow, she considers, then looking up at me, says, “Dear Maestra… I love you so much… I hope you like me ok.”

 The Art of Creating Hope